HRNPH/HRNPH/README.md

 <p align="center">___________</p>
 <div align="center">

-🖥️ Learning DS, WEBDEV
+🖥️ Learning DS, WEBDEV, APPDEV, and now I also need to work on sensor

-🔭 currently working on Main Project & side project
+🔭 currently working on Main Project & side project & Tons of shit

 🌱 Fell behind in maths but I'm trying to catch up